Sotera/correlation-approximation/README.md

 9. Results are stored in the 'output' folder

-10. You can also run the interactive example
+10. You can also run the interactive example.  *note: you'll have enter in your hdfs locations instead of the defaul local locations
 > './run_interactive /mycluster/run.properites'

 11. To remove any cached centroids / projects clean the local directory
 > './clean.sh'

-Next you can run the analytic interactively or in bulkmode.